 On your camping trip, introduce your children to the fun of kayaking.

 Cross serene rivers or lakes by kayak.
-Give out life jackets, highlight fundamental skills, and allow them to bask in the beauty of the water. 🛶
+Provide life jackets, emphasize fundamental skills, and let them revel in the beauty of the water.

 This is an activity they will undoubtedly adore.